 Where to stay in Les Baux-de-Provence

-Moustiers-Sainte-Marie, or simply Moustiers, is classified among the most beautiful villages of France since 1981.
+Moustiers-Sainte-Marie, or simply Moustiers, has been classified among the most beautiful villages in France since 1981.
 The village in Provence is famous for having preserved some of its ancestral know-how whose earthenware or faïence.
 The star suspended above the village is the symbol of this place steeped in history, where legends are numerous, while time seems to be suspended there.
 During your visit, do not miss the beautiful lake of Sainte-Croix with its stunning turquoise waters and the Verdon Natural Regional Park.

 Where to stay in Moustiers-Sainte-Marie

-Ramatuelle is a medieval and picturesque village that stands on the Paillais hill, near St-Tropez, Sainte-Maxime, and Gassin.
+Ramatuelle is a medieval and picturesque village that stands on Les Moulins de Paillas, near Saint-Tropez, Sainte-Maxime, and Gassin.
 The village’s architecture is typical of Mediterranean villages revealing porches, stairs, passages, squares, narrow streets paved with flowers, a church, and its bell tower.
-Ramatuelle is a quiet and peaceful village that contrasts with the very trendy beach of Pampelonne, which build the fame of Saint-Tropez when the who’s who of cinema, fashion, music of the fifties and sixties fell in love with it.
+Ramatuelle is a quiet and peaceful village that contrasts with the very trendy beach of Pampelonne, which built the fame of Saint-Tropez when the who’s who of cinema, fashion, and music of the fifties and sixties fell in love with it.
 During your visit, don’t miss the Tahiti Beach, the Club 55 —which started as a canteen for the team shooting the film with Brigitte Bardot And God Created Woman— and the Epi Plage designed by Jean Castel and Albert Debarge in 1960.

 Where to stay in Ramatuelle

-Roussillon, located within the borders of the Natural Regional Park of Luberon, is one of the best villages to stay in Provence, France.
-Situated in the heart of one of the biggest ochre deposits in the world, this Provencal village is famous for its magnificent red cliffs and ochre quarries.
+Roussillon, located within the borders of the Natural Regional Park of Luberon, is one of the best villages to stay in Provence.
+Located in the heart of one of the biggest ochre deposits in the world, this Provençal village is famous for its magnificent red cliffs and ochre quarries.
 Like an artist’s pallet, the red, yellow, and brown shades of the earth form a striking contrast with the lush green pine trees and the vivid blue of the Provencal sky.

 Where to stay in Roussillon